sangeetha2521/React-challenges/README.md

-# 10 basic react challengs
+# 10 basic react challenges
 In this I have worked on basic coding challenges in the react